A letter to Satan

-Pentecostalism began in 1906, with a son of freed slaves named William J. Seymour.
+Pentecostalism began in 1906, with a man named William J. Seymour.

-Seymour and some cohorts were waiting around in a place called Bonnie Brae street, and their account of what happened is that all seven of them, one by one, began to fall on the ground and speak in unknown languages given to them by God.
+One day, Seymour and some cohorts were waiting in a place called Bonnie Brae Strreet, in Los Angeles, and their account of what happened is that all seven of them, one by one, began to fall on the ground and speak in unknown languages -- languages given to them by God.
 As their numbers grew, Seymour and his new followers found a home on Azusa Street, in a movement now known as the Azusa Street Revival.

 My great, great grandfather was one to God, the story goes, when he was in his twenties or thirties, I believe.
 And it's been passed down on my dad's side for five generations, and I have nieces and nephews that are now making the sixth generation.